aido/WalletWatcher/android/README.md

 * **`google-services.json`:** The `google-services.json` file is excluded from version control and should be kept private.
 This file contains sensitive information about your Firebase project.
 * **Firestore Security Rules:** The provided Firestore rules ensure that only your application can write FCM tokens.

+## Battery Optimization Warning

+Android's battery optimization features can sometimes interfere with the proper functioning of this app as a background service.
+If you experience issues such as:

+* Service unexpectedly stopping
+* App icon disappearing
+* Inconsistent background operation

+It's likely that battery optimization is affecting the app.

+**Recommended Action:**

+To ensure the app runs reliably, please exclude it from battery optimization:

+1. Go to your device's **Settings**.
+2. Navigate to **Apps**.
+3. Find and select "Wallet Watcher".
+4. Tap on **Battery**.
+5. Choose **Battery optimization**.
+6. Select **All apps** from the dropdown menu (if available).
+7. Find "Wallet Watcher" in the list.
+8. Select **Don't optimize**.

+> [!NOTE]
+> The exact steps might vary slightly depending on your Android version and device manufacturer.

 ## Contributing

 We welcome contributions!
 Please feel free to submit pull requests or open issues to discuss potential changes.